 First, we measure the PA characteristics in both the sub-6 GHz and mmWave bands.
-The results are shown in Fig.~\ref{fig:hardware_PA_characteristics}.
-It can be observed that the PA input saturation power is approximately 2 dBm at 5.4 GHz and 0 dBm at 38 GHz.
-A closer examination reveals that nonlinear distortion at 5.4 GHz is primarily amplitude-dominated, as the phase shift at saturation is only about -5 degrees.
-In contrast, nonlinear distortion at 38 GHz involves both amplitude and significant phase distortion, with a phase shift of roughly 15 degrees at saturation.
-These observations indicate that the mmWave band experiences more severe nonlinear distortion than the sub-6 GHz band in our experiments.
-From our previous simulations, we know that the proposed algorithm performs particularly well under severe nonlinear distortion.
-Therefore, the experiments are expected to demonstrate the algorithm's effectiveness in the mmWave band.
-The measured AM-PM characteristics were stored in a lookup table for use in subsequent experiments.
-It is worth noting that the AM-PM characteristics of PAs were measured only once during the experiments, as the proposed algorithm does not require highly precise AM-PM characterization.
+The results are depicted in Fig.~\ref{fig:hardware_PA_characteristics}.
+It can be observed that the PA input saturation power is approximately 1 dBm at 5.4 GHz and -5 dBm at 38 GHz.
+A closer examination reveals that nonlinear distortion at 5.4 GHz is primarily amplitude-dominated, as the phase shift at saturation is only about $-5^\circ$.
+In contrast, nonlinear distortion at 38 GHz exhibits both amplitude compression and significant phase deviation, reaching a phase shift of roughly $15^\circ$ at saturation.
+These observations indicate that the mmWave band experiences more severe nonlinear distortion than the sub-6 GHz band in our testbed experiments.
+As established in the previous simulations, the proposed algorithm demonstrates exceptional performance under severe nonlinear conditions.
+Therefore, the testbed experiments are expected to highlight its effectiveness in the mmWave band.
+Finally, the measured AM-PM characteristics are stored in a LUT for use in subsequent experiments.
+It is worth noting that the AM-PM characteristics of PAs are measured only once during the experiments, as the proposed algorithm does not require highly precise AM-PM characterization.

-The measured constellations at 5.4 GHz and 38 GHz for MO 16 are shown in Figs. \ref{fig:hardware_constellation1} and \ref{fig:hardware_constellation2}, respectively, with IBO values of 5 dB and 6 dB.
-It can be observed that the received constellations without signal reconstruction exhibit severe PA-induced nonlinear distortion.
+The measured constellations at 5.4 GHz and 38 GHz for an MO of 16 are shown in Figs.~\ref{fig:hardware_constellation1} and \ref{fig:hardware_constellation2}, evaluated at IBOs of 4 dB and 6 dB, respectively.
+It can be observed that the unreconstructed received constellations exhibit severe PA-induced nonlinear distortion.
 The proposed algorithm achieves the best performance, with reconstructed symbols more tightly clustered around their ideal positions.
 The improvement is particularly pronounced at 38 GHz, where both the intra-cluster spread of individual symbols and the overall geometric structure of the constellation are significantly improved.
-At 5.4 GHz, distortion is relatively mild, and the baseline algorithm already performs well.
+At 5.4 GHz, the distortion is relatively mild, allowing the baseline algorithm to already perform well.
 As a result, the proposed method provides only marginal improvement in reducing intra-cluster symbol spread.